ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/CASCADED_BUILD.md

 A control the consumer bundles itself but whose *package* is external (e.g. `Input`) keeps its own local `gen` identity while the package registration import stays external.

+### Version consistency

+Because a dependent references the dependency's *already-compiled* code for a shared npm package, both sides must build against the **same version** of that package — otherwise the reused bundle is compiled against the wrong version.
+When loading a dependency's manifest, `getBundleInfo` compares each entry in `packageVersions` against the version this project resolves from its own `node_modules` (`getNpmPackageVersion` → `resolveModule("<pkg>/package.json")` → `getPackageJson().version`), using `semver.eq` for **exact** equality.
+On any mismatch it emits a `log.warn` (naming the dependency library, package, and expected vs. actual version) and **skips that manifest's externals entirely**, so the consumer re-bundles those modules locally instead of referencing an incompatible bundle.
+Manifests without `packageVersions` (older builds) skip the check and behave as before.

+### Cache isolation

+The same entry modules produce a *different* bundle depending on which modules/packages are externalized to a dependency.
+The `BundleInfoCache` key therefore includes a fingerprint of the loaded externals (`{ modules, packages }`) alongside the tool/config/lockfile/entry-graph fingerprints — without it, two projects bundling the same entries (e.g. an app and a library both handling `Search`/`Input`) would collide on the in-memory cache and wrongly reuse each other's output.

 ## Middleware (dev server) support

 The build path rewrites AMD dependency specifiers into the project namespace (which also removes the file extension).
 The **middleware** serves the generated modules as-is and does **not** run that rewrite, so rollup's verbatim dependency specifiers kept their extension on bare npm specifiers (e.g. `@ui5/webcomponents-base/dist/Device.js`).
 Since the ui5loader appends `.js` itself, those resolved to `…/Device.js.js` (404) and the raw ES module was served instead, failing with *"Cannot use import statement outside a module"*.